Your Best 5-Minute Legs Moves with Vegan Fitness Guru Caroline Deisler

-If strong, toned, lean legs are one of your summer goals, as you bike to town in shorts, run into the surf in your swimsuit, head out to dinner in a sundress, or because you want to run faster, have better balance or be able to crush your morning workout, this is the best 5 minutes you can invest.
+If getting strong, toned, lean legs is one of your goals, either to feel good in your shorts, run faster, or have better balance, this is the best 5 minutes you can spend this week.

 The best way to achieve toned leg muscles is by targeting your larger muscles first, such as your glutes, hamstrings, and hip flexors that lift your legs, then work your smaller muscles after those are fatigued, including your calves and your lower leg stabilizers.
 This way you'll end up working all your muscles to their fullest and not let the larger ones take on the work of the smaller ones.
 Remember, it's often the littlest weak spot that leads to your next injury.

 A plant-based diet can help you achieve your body goals, but moving is the other piece

 The Beet is here to help achieve your strongest, most toned body with these quick, effective five-minute exercises demonstrated by Caroline Deisler, the vegan fitness guru who made this video exclusively for you.
 Check out her Best 5-Minute Ab Moves, and her Best 5-Minute Butt Moves when you want a total body workout.

 We assume since you're trying to eat healthy by following a mostly plant-based diet that you are also striving for overall fitness and wellbeing.
 Each of these moves will get you closer to your goals, whether that's to get the summer-tone muscles, increase your running pace, or simply because you want stronger legs for better balance, mobility, and overall health.